WaterNewt/PyRenderLab/README.md

 <img src="./.github/images/icon.png" width=100>

 ### Functionality:
-- Spin in the x, y and z axes
+- Spin in the x, y and z axes with the mouse movement
 - Move with *w*, *a*, *s* and *d*

 ## License